 FAQ

 - Does Memory make the window bigger?
-No. Memory is a small store of cross-chat facts.
-It does not expand single-chat context.
+No. Memory is a small store of cross-chat facts (now

-- Will Projects give me more context?
-Projects let attachments and instructions live outside the chat, so the chat itself spends fewer tokens on them.
-That is effectively more usable room.
+Saved memoriesplusReference chat history).
+It injects facts into the request and slightly reduces single-chat room rather than expanding it. - Will Projects give me more context?
+Projects let attachments and instructions live outside the chat, so the live thread spends fewer tokens on them.
+That is effectively more usable room, though the hard window per tier is unchanged.

 - Why does my chat get worse but no error appears?
-ChatGPT trims silently when over capacity.
+ChatGPT trims the oldest turns silently when over capacity.
 There is no banner.
 Degraded answers are the only signal.